bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 /** @param {NS} ns */
 export async function main(ns) {
   while (true) {
-    // Get a list of all darknet hostnames directly connected to the current server const nearbyServers = ns.dnet.probe();
+    // Get a list of all darknet hostnames directly connected to the current
+    // server
+    const nearbyServers = ns.dnet.probe();

-    // Attempt to authenticate with each of the nearby servers, and spread this script to
+    // Attempt to authenticate with each of the nearby servers, and spread this
-    // them
+    // script to them
     for (const hostname of nearbyServers) {
       const authenticationSuccessful = await serverSolver(ns, hostname);
       if (!authenticationSuccessful) {
         continue; // If we failed to auth, just move on to the next server }

-      // If we have successfully authenticated, we can now copy and run this script on
+      // If we have successfully authenticated, we can now copy and run this
-      // the target server
+      // script on the target server
       ns.scp(ns.getScriptName(), hostname);
       ns.exec(ns.getScriptName(), hostname, {
-        preventDuplicates: true, // This prevents running multiple copies of this script });
+        // This prevents running multiple copies of this script
+        preventDuplicates: true,
+      });
     }

     // TODO: free up blocked ram on this server using ns.dnet.memoryReallocation

-    // TODO: look for .cache files on this server and open them with ns.dnet.openCache
+    // TODO: look for .cache files on this server and open them with
+    // ns.dnet.openCache

     // TODO: take advantage of the extra ram on darknet servers to run
     // ns.dnet.phishingAttack calls for money